The Continuum welcomes Hiss of Atrocities

 Gio: Francesco and I are both from Italy with a really strong accent!
 That’s extremely good for hooking up chicks.
 Roy is from Kenya…but we don’t talk about that.... it scares people.
 I don’t know why.

+Roy: I was born and raised in Kenya even though I am of Italian and Israeli descent.
+While living in Africa I must admit that American metal was what inspired me to become a musician.
+Bands like Metallica, G n' R Megadeth and the whole Nu metal movement played a big part in my musical growth.
 It was towards my last years of high school and when I came to America that I started getting into the more European style of Metal.
 The more I improved on the guitar the more I was interested in new sounds that involved being technical and more experimental in terms of harmony within the metal Genre.
 Bands such as Opeth, Meshuggah, Dimmu, Archenemy, Behemoth and American bands like Dream Theater, Nevermore, APC, really inspired me to eventually write and perform music in the vain of what can be heard on our albums.

 Fran: I’m 100% Italian…I grew up mostly listening to European classical music and European metal, even though I love so many other artists and genres from different countries…I think what most people regard as “European” music is really what my musical foundation is based upon.